How do you transfer ownership of a trademark?

 What should the new trademark owner do?

 The assignee should be diligent in tracking any deadlines for responding to outstanding Office Actions and renewing any registered marks.
 Typically, this can be forwarded to an experienced IP firm who will easily docket all relevant deadlines of the transferred trademark filings.

 A transferred trademark application or registration should not be regarded in the same way as a transferred patent, which does not impose an obligation on the patent owner to use the patent.
 Trademark owners have an ongoing obligation to use the transferred trademark on the pertinent goods or services identified in the trademark filings.
 Ceasing the use of the marks on the relevant goods or services could jeopardize rights in the transferred marks.

-What if a company has changed its name?
+What if the owner is the same, but the company has changed its name?

 If the trademark owner is the same entity with a different name, the trademark owner should record a name change with the USPTO.
 An assignment cover sheet should be added to a copy of the corporate documents reflecting the name change, which will all be submitted to the USPTO.
 Be careful not to think of a different entity as merely a name change.
 For example, if your old company was an LLC and you formed a new corporation, those are two different entities.
 A trademark assignment would be required to transfer trademarks from the LLC to the new corporation.

 Need to transfer a trademark application or registration?

 Was this post on how to transfer trademark ownership helpful?

 If you enjoyed this article, you might appreciate my list of recommended IP resources.

 Could you tell us what was missing in our post?